UNCLASSIFIED (U)

 12 FAM 632.4-1 General Support Systems

 a.
-The Enterprise Network Management Office (IRM/OPS/ENM) is responsible for developing a system security plan for the ClassNet General Support System (GSS).
+The Enterprise Network Management Office (DT/OPS/ENM) is responsible for developing a system security plan for the ClassNet General Support System (GSS).
 The data center manager and system manager, in conjunction with the ISSO, are responsible for developing security plans for their local GSSs.

 b.
 The system security plans for GSSs must undergo an update annually, or sooner when major GSS modifications occur.

 c.
 The Security Authorization Package must include the security plans for GSSs.
-This package must go to the Office of Assessment and Authorization (IRM/CO/A&A), during the Security Authorization process or whenever major changes occur to the system security plan, via email to IASolutionCenter@state.sgov.gov within 5 business days of the update.
+This package must go to the Office of Assessment and Authorization (DT/CO/A&A), during the Security Authorization process or whenever major changes occur to the system security plan, via email to IASolutionCenter@state.sgov.gov within 5 business days of the update.

 d.
 The Directorate of Cyber Operations (IRM/CO) keeps the system security plans for the GSSs.
 Request copies of the plans from IASolutionCenter@state.gov after obtaining permission for plan release from the system owner and business owner.